sacarlson/stellar_utility/multi-sign-websocket/readme.txt

 db_file_path: points this to the sqlite database that the local stellar-core is now using on this system
-              This setting is only needed if mode is set to "localcore" mode.  in "horizon" mode this value is not used only sqlite format is supported at this time, postgress can be added later.
+              This setting is only needed if mode is set to "localcore" mode.  in "horizon" mode this value is not used only sqlite format is supported at this time, postgress will be added later.

 url_horizon: this is the URL of the horizon API instance, this is only needed if you are running in the "horizon" mode
-             by default it it set to the horizon testnet setting but can later be pointed to the live network if desired
+             by default it is set to the horizon testnet setting but can later be pointed to the live network if desired

 url_stellar_core: This is the URL or IP address and port that you have the local or even a remote stellar-core running on
                   it is normaly run on the local system so localhost should work but the port can be changed and my settings here are not default to stellers release

-url_mss_server:  This is the URL and port that the mulit-sign-server will be set to be listening on to recieve action commands
+url_mss_server:  This is the URL and port that the mulit-sign-websocket will be set to be listening on to recieve action commands

-fee: is the fee settings that are used in ruby-stellar-base for transaction fee's, the default in most cases is 10
+fee: is the fee settings that are used in ruby-stellar-base for transaction fee's, the default in most cases is 100

 start_balance:  is the value in native stellar that will be funded to a newly created stellar account when the create_account function is called
+                when a funder keypair is also provided.

 default_network:  defines weather the system will be using the stellar testnet or the stellar live network or maybe some third party network
                   it is defaulted to the testnet setting